2022 Pakistan Super League: Anthem and curtain raiser

-PCB announced two-year partnership with TikTok on 21 January.
+PCB announced a two-year partnership with TikTok on 21 January.
 The anthem titled "Agay Dekh", sung by Atif Aslam and Aima Baig, was released on 24 January.
 This season featured a low-scale curtain raiser in Karachi on 27 January.

 Media personnel§

-PCB revealed the names of media personnels on 22 January, they presented in both English and Urdu.
+PCB revealed the names of media personnel on 22 January; they presented in both English and Urdu.

 Curtain closer

-The curtain closer took place on 27 February, where trophy was revealed by Red Bull drift driver Abdo Feghali, and Hadiya Hashmi performed Qaumi Taranah.
+The curtain closer took place on 27 February, where the trophy was revealed by Red Bull drift driver Abdo Feghali, and Hadiya Hashmi performed "Qaumi Taranah".

 League stage

 Format

-Each team will play every other team twice in the league stage of the tournament in a double round robin.
-Following the group stage, the top four teams will qualify for the playoff stage of the tournament.
+Each team played every other team twice in the league stage of the tournament in a double round robin.
+Following the group stage, the top four teams qualified for the playoff stage of the tournament.

-A warm-up match was played between Karachi Kings and Lahore Qalandars on 24 January 2022 in which Lahore Qalandars defeated Karachi Kings by 26 runs.
+A warm-up match was played between Karachi Kings and Lahore Qalandars on 24 January 2022, in which Lahore Qalandars defeated Karachi Kings by 26 runs.